monica08rc/dig540/10/README.md

 Part 1: Install CollectiveAccess:
 - Follow the video's instructions for installing CollectiveAccess on your Reclaim Hosting account;
-- Create one or more Objects in the "Providence" back-end system.
+- Create one or more Objects in the "Providence" back-end system;
+- Post a screengrab of your CollectiveAccess Object!

 **The assignment should be done by Wednesday Nov.
 10th.**